huizliang/Cyclistic_Case_Study/README.md

 ![Cyclistic_headers](https://github.com/user-attachments/assets/3f8009c1-82ef-4aed-b1e5-19e794ff411d)

 Due to the large volume of the dataset, Python was the most efficient tool to use to gain familiarization with the data and to check the quality of the data.
-To see the codes used to clean and explore the dataset in Python, click [here](https://github.com/huizliang/Cyclistic/blob/main/Cyclistic_tripdata2.ipynb).
+To view the codes used to clean and analyze the dataset in Python, click [here](https://github.com/huizliang/Cyclistic/blob/main/Cyclistic_tripdata2.ipynb).

 ## Executive Summary
 After reviewing the dataset, several key differences between how members and non-members used bikes emerged: